Easy Straw Hat Wreath For Your Door This Summer

 It’s time to add the finishing touch, a bow.

-Take a length of ribbon, about 20 inches long, and fold it in half so the ends hang slightly.
-Gently pull the two sides apart to create a soft, open loop.
-Then, apply a bit of hot glue to the center fold and press it onto the bare spot you left earlier on the hat brim.
-This adds the perfect pop of charm to complete your straw hat wreath.
+Cut a ribbon about 20 inches long and fold it in half so the ends hang down just a bit.
+Then, gently pull the two sides apart to form a soft, open loop.
+Add a small dab of hot glue right at the center fold, and press it onto the bare spot you left earlier on the hat brim.
+That little ribbon detail adds just the right touch of charm to finish off your straw hat wreath perfectly.

-Apply a bit of hot glue to the back of the bow and press it right on top of the first ribbon, centered neatly.
-And that’s it, your straw hat summer wreath is complete and ready to brighten up your door!
+Add a little dab of hot glue to the back of the small bow, then press it carefully in the center of the larger ribbon.
+Just like that, your straw hat summer wreath is finished and ready to add a cheerful touch to your door!

 People Also Read